 Use a non-stick spray and spray frying pan.
 Use a heat just under medium and add sausage.
 Cover pan and cook for 12-15 minutes turning frequently so you get all sides brown.

 Fried eggs sunny-side-up are another simple breakfast item to cook.
 Use a non-stick skillet, and add butter, olive oil, bacon grease or a non-stick spray.
 Put the burner on a low heat and break each egg in a small bowl and slide it carefully into the pan.
 Once the whites coagulate on the bottom after about 1 minute, add 1 tsp. of water and cover pan tightly to hold in steam.
 Cook until the whites are completely set.
 Add salt and pepper if desired.

 Quick and Easy Breakfast for Kids

 This next video will demonstrate how to fry and egg on a piece of toast.
-I have made this recipe for years and seriously I thought I made it up; so it was a surprise to find this simple video that demonstrates this easy technique.
-My children loved this recipe when they were young but so did the adults.
+I have used this recipe for years and seriously thought I made it up; so it was a surprise to find this simple video that demonstrates this easy technique.
+My children loved this recipe when they were young, but so did the adults.